 Our Physiocap product helps growers identify where wood biomass accumulates in your vineyard to improve pruning decisions and track vineyard response to increased crop load.

-Our Multiplex Ⓡ Map helps vineyards optimize harvesting decisions based on areas of uniform fruit coloration.
+Our Bacchimeter Ⓡ Map helps vineyards optimize harvesting decisions based on areas of uniform fruit coloration.

 The Vintage Report is a unique forum that aims to gather the industry’s most prominent vintners and scientists to discuss the previous vintage, present the latest innovative research and share technical advances in viticulture and enology.